Menu

 Here are some common questions that people should be asking themselves when they are considering formulating a trust:

-• Are you familiar with revocable living trusts, irrevocable living trusts, charitable trusts, and/or special needs trusts?
+• Are you familiar with revocable living trusts, irrevocable living trusts, charitable trusts, and special needs trusts?

 • What is the complexity and scope of the estate?